 HEOR pays much attention to a patient’s quality of life.
 In addition to being safe and effective, medical products need to have a positive impact on a patient’s quality of life.

 There are many tools available to measure such quality of life.
 Clinical trials include quality of life questionnaires for patients to complete.
-This data is then analysed and utilized to secure reimbursement approvals.
+This data is then analyzed and utilized to secure reimbursement approvals.